-The fellowship covers the cost of salary and benefits for two Notre Dame Law graduates to work for two years at a nonprofit, 501(c)(3) organization that provides legal services to low-income or other underrepresented populations.
+The fellowship covers the cost of salary and benefits for up to two Notre Dame Law graduates to work for two years at a nonprofit, 501(c)(3) organization that provides legal services to low-income or other underrepresented populations.
 Through the Thomas L. Shaffer Fellowship, fellows create their dream jobs.
 They select the organizations where they want to work and design the projects they will complete at those organizations.

 “As a Shaffer Fellow, I will be able to help individuals with mental illness in Chicago find work, stay employed, and achieve the success, independence, and dignity that come from sustained employment,” Gallerano said.
 “Without the fellowship, I would not have had the opportunity to pursue this work right after graduation.”

 Through her project, Gallerano will work to break down barriers to employment for people with mental illness.